filler56789/RV-tsMuxeR/README.md

 **KNOWN ISSUES:**

 The 32-bit executable cannot create functional Blu-Ray .ISOs.
 The previous GUI (v2.6.12) works normally with the 64-bit muxer, as long as the muxer is not compressed with UPX.
-Stripping it with "--strip-unneeded" is okay.
+Stripping the .EXE with "--strip-unneeded" is okay.